 Click Here for International Ordering Information

 International ordering to many countries is now available.
 Two bottle minimum order.
-The postal service lists Priority Mail International shipping to most countries as 6-10 days, but this may not include the time spent in customs; this can sometimes add 7-14 days in a few countries.
+The postal service lists Priority Mail International shipping to most countries as 6-10 days, but this may not include the time spent in customs; this can sometimes add 2-14 days, it varies a lot from country to country.